 While snow is common in the High Atlas Mountains, the image shows that, unusually, snow fell on the lower Saharan Atlas Mountain Range.
 The image is dominated by the orange–brown dunes and mountains dusted with snow.

-The town of El Baydah can be seen towards the bottom left.
-To the east of El Baydah, a cultivated forest is visible as a red rectangle.
+The town of El Bayadh can be seen towards the bottom left.
+To the east of El Bayadh, a cultivated forest is visible as a red rectangle.
 The image, which has been processed to display vegetation in red, shows that there is very little flora in the region.

 The two Copernicus Sentinel-2 satellites each carry a high-resolution camera that images Earth’s surface in 13 spectral bands.
 The mission is largely used to track changes in Earth’s land and vegetation, so useful for monitoring desertification.